 4. Speak their love language.

-Did you know that we all have a dominant love language that makes us feel love from others?
-Find out your partner’s love language is and make a conscience effort to show them their kind of love.
+Did you know that we all have a dominant love language that makes us feel the love from others?
+Find out your partner’s love language and make a conscious effort to show them their kind of love.
 My husband loves physical touch.
 I am quite the opposite.
-Having Fibromyalgia, I rarely want to be touched and because of that I often forget that my husband craves it.
-I try my best when we are laying on the couch or in the car to always have my hand touching him or massaging his arm.
-In the beginning I found it so hard, but now it’s second nature.
+Having Fibromyalgia, I rarely want to be touched, and because of that, I often forget that my husband craves it.
+I try my best when lying on the couch or in the car, always to have my hand touching him or massaging his arm.
+In the beginning, I found it so hard, but now it’s second nature.
 My love language is acts of service.
-My husband knows this and will clean the kitchen or make me coffee when he wants to show me love.
+My husband knows this and will clean the kitchen or make me coffee when he wants to show me, love.
 I can’t tell you how amazing it is when he does this for me.
-Knowing how we express love to each other was a game changer in our marriage.
+Knowing how we express love to each other was a game-changer in our marriage.